Last updated on September 15th, 2023 at 02:41 pm

 Is it Safe to Give Your Cat Almonds as a Treat?

 There is no simple answer to this question.
 Your cat can eat almonds in small amounts, but there are quite a few ifs, buts, and gray areas.

 As a snack for humans, almonds are jam-packed full of nutrients, healthy fats, vitamins, minerals, and antioxidants.

-Nutritionists at Healthline explain these wonder nuts can help control blood sugar, blood pressure, and even lower cholesterol.
+Nutritionists at Healthline explain that these wonder nuts can help control blood sugar, blood pressure, and even cholesterol.

-Almonds are also thought to help with weight loss as their high fat and protein content reduces hunger and aids people to feel full.
+Almonds are also thought to help with weight loss as their high fat and protein content reduces hunger and helps people feel full.

 So it isn’t a giant leap for pet owners to start wondering if almonds could be a healthy treat for their furry friend.

 But do cats experience the same health benefits when eating almonds?
 And just because your cat can eat them, does that mean she should?

 Are Almonds Safe OR Toxic for Cats to Eat?